hashicorp/terraform/website/source/docs/providers/aws/r/network_interface.markdown

 * `security_groups` - (Optional) List of security group IDs to assign to the ENI.
 * `attachment` - (Required) Block to define the attachment of the ENI.
 Documented below.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
+* `source_dest_check` - (Optional) Controls if traffic is routed to the instance when the destination address does not match the instance.
+Used for NAT or VPNs.
+Defaults true.

 The `attachment` block supports: